 Loss of brand loyalty (due to easier access to direct product comparisons and competing websites)

 67% of consumers buy beauty products from at least 4 websites, and loyalty rates for cosmetics are only 42%.
 However, 67% of online beauty shoppers still report that loyalty programs are either “somewhat important” or “very important” when shopping online, and cosmetics is the only major consumer packaged good for which customers prefer loyalty cards to circulars.
 This indicates that, even while loyalty is somewhat lacking, consumers’ demand for loyalty programs remains quite high.

-Increasing skepticism of branded claims (due to distrust of self-promoting marketing and increased access to online reviews) and a resulting reliance on peer opinions
+Increasing skepticism of branded claims (due to distrust of self-promoting marketing and increased access to online reviews), plus a resulting reliance on peer opinions

-We’ve established that, due to low levels of consumer loyalty but high demand for loyalty programs, loyalty programs in the beauty industry make a lot of sense.
-And thankfully for your brand, beauty products are typically purchased regularly (41% of women spend time monthly looking for them).
+We’ve established that, due to low levels of consumer loyalty but high demand for loyalty programs, implementing these sorts of programs in the beauty industry make a lot of sense.
+And thankfully for your brand, beauty products are typically purchased regularly (in fact, 41% of women spend time monthly looking for them).
 This makes the industry a good fit for programs that capitalize on repeat purchases in order to generate value.

 When it comes to reviews, photo reviews are particularly helpful.
 This is because beauty products are often quite visual, and so photos can provide customers with helpful information.
 Beauty shoppers typically want to experience a product firsthand before buying it, and while this hands-on experience can be difficult to provide digitally, photo reviews offer online shoppers a more complete impression of the product in action.
 When shoppers have access to other customers’ photographs, they are much more likely to feel confident about purchasing an online beauty product.
 For this reason, while we recommend rewarding beauty product reviews with anywhere between $0.10 - $1.50 in points, a review with a photo may be worth a reward five times that.